 Members can communicate concerns about Health Homes with their Health Home team and their managed care plan and if that does not resolve the concern, contact the Medicaid Helpline at 1-800-541-2831.

-10. The answer to Question 9 under Quality Metrics and Evaluation in the Q&A's posted on the Health Home website refers to a Medicaid Call Center being available for members.
-We understood that the Health Home was expected to provide a call-center service 24/7.
+10. We understood that the Health Homes were expected to provide a call-center service 24/7.
 Is that correct or has there been a change in this expectation?

 Health Homes are still responsible to establish a 24-hour, 7 days a week call center service to assist their members.
-The Medicaid Call Center operates only during business hours and will address general questions or concerns.
-A process for handling complaints about Health Homes through the Medicaid Call Center is under development. .
+The Medicaid Helpline operates only during business hours and will address general questions or concerns.
+Complaints can be reported to the Medicaid Helpline at 1-800-541-2831. .

 For a member entering a Health Home, a FACT-GP and HH Functional Assessment must be completed at enrollment, annually and at disenrollment.
-These will be reported to the State through the HH-CMART tool that will be released shortly.
-The results of these assessments will be used to adjust the risk scoring for members and, through that, the applicable rates.
+These will be reported to the State through the HH-CMART tool and used to inform quality measures and outcome reporting.
 These are limited tools and do not take the place of the comprehensive assessment needed to develop a care management plan for the member.
 The care manager should use all resources that are available for that member to ensure the most appropriate care management plan is formulated including information from previous care management.
 We would also expect care managers to use validated assessment tools most appropriate to the member's situation.
 There are a number of tools such as the DLA Assessment and SBIRT that are available for use.

-13. Question: Do we have to use the FACT-GP Assessment posted on the HH Site?
+12. Do we have to use the FACT-GP Assessment posted on the Health Home website?

 Yes, all Health Homes must use the FACT-GP functional assessment and the Health Home Questionnaire but are also able to use other additional assessment tools the Health Home finds useful.

 For a member entering a Health Home, a FACT-GP and HH Functional Assessment must be completed at enrollment, annually and at disenrollment.
 These will be reported to the State through the HH-CMART tool that will be released shortly.
 The results of these assessments will be used to adjust the risk scoring for members and, through that, the applicable rates.
 These are limited tools and do not take the place of the comprehensive assessment needed to develop a care management plan for the member.
 The care manager should use all resources that are available for that member to ensure the most appropriate care management plan is formulated including information from previous care management.
 We would also expect care managers to use validated assessment tools most appropriate to the member's situation.

-It is our expectation that the FACT-GP and HH Functional Assessment as well as the comprehensive assessment will be conducted face to face.
+The FACT-GP and HH Functional Assessment as well as the comprehensive assessment must l be conducted face to face.
 If at disenrollment it is not possible to do these face to face, telephonically could be allowed.

-16. The Inpatient Utilization General Hospital Quality Measure Specification includes the rate of utilization of acute inpatient care per 1,000 member months.
-Data is reported by age for categories: Medicine, Surgery, Maternity (emphasis added) and Total Inpatient" Since Pregnancy is not one of the medical conditions in the HH program, how are we to interpret this?
+15. The Inpatient Utilization General Hospital Quality Measure Specification includes the rate of utilization of acute inpatient care per 1,000 member months.
+Data is reported by age for categories: Medicine, Surgery, Maternity (emphasis added) and Total Inpatient" Since Pregnancy is not one of the medical conditions in the Health Home program, how are we to interpret this?